Important Notice: UB’s spring 2021 semester will begin on Feb. 1, 2021. View the academic calendar on the registrar’s website.

 Within on-campus dining facilities, individuals should wear face masks until seated at least six feet apart from another individual, and then they may remove their masks by necessity when actively eating or drinking.
 However, the university strongly encourages mask usage inside the dining area when not actively eating and drinking.
 Masks must be worn when entering and exiting the dining area.

 While attendance and participation are essential components of courses, it is critical that students follow public health guidelines.
 As such, any student exhibiting COVID-19 symptoms should not come to campus to participate in coursework.
 If students need to miss class due to illness, isolation or quarantine, they must notify their instructor by email as soon as possible and no later than 24 hours after missing class.
 At that time, students are also expected to make the necessary arrangements to complete missed work.

-The fall 2020 Tuition and Fees rates have been finalized.
 Current rates and FAQs are available on the Student Accounts website.

 UB Information Technology has provided a list of minimum recommendations for technology.
 Technology requirements for specific classes are determined by the academic department and will be communicated by the instructor.